Ben Frasier

 Benjamin Frasier Jr. (born c.
 1942) is a perennial candidate for political office in South Carolina, having run for Congress over fifteen times since 1972.
-He actually became the Democratic Party nominee for the November 2010 election, "surpris[ing] observers" by beating retired Air Force Reserve Colonel Robert Burton in South Carolina's 1st congressional district Democratic Party primary, with 56 percent of the vote to Burton's 44 percent.
+He became the Democratic Party nominee for the November 2010 election, "surpris[ing] observers" by beating retired Air Force Reserve Colonel Robert Burton in South Carolina's 1st congressional district Democratic Party primary, with 56 percent of the vote to Burton's 44 percent.

 Political career

 Frasier was an aide to Congressman L. Mendel Rivers, who died in office in December 1970.

 An incomplete list of Frasier's political campaigns include: